AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 1. Div Soup

-, , , or elements is a structural slop signature.
-Screen readers cannot navigate it.
-Search engines cannot parse it.2.
+, , , or is a structural slop signature.
+Screen readers cannot navigate it; search engines struggle to parse it.2.
 No ::selection Styling

 3. No :focus-visible Styling